kimberly-emerson/Documents/README.md

 # About Kimberly Emerson

+> I am only interested in fully remote opportunities.

 [Resume](resume_emerson_kimberly.pdf)

 Versatile Full Stack Developer with 20 years of comprehensive experience in Back-end Development.
 Expertise in working with ASP.NET stack, Microsoft Azure, and SQL Server as well as modern libraries and frameworks.
 Adept at self-management during solo projects and collaboration as a member of a diverse team.
 Current focus on deepening Front-end skills including JavaScript, TypeScript and Angular.